Handbook for managing unauthorised encampments

 Stage Two – Deciding whether to evict or grant Area of Temporary Acceptance status

-Areas of Temporary Acceptance will be visited by the GTLO between 4-6 weeks to monitor on-going compliance with the Code of Conduct and welfare, until the UE is disbanded.
+Areas of Temporary Acceptance will be visited by the TVCO every 4-6 weeks or as capacity allows, to monitor on-going compliance with the Code of Conduct and welfare, until the UE is disbanded.

-Records of contact and site issues are kept by the GTLO, these records are subject to the Data Protection Act and kept confidential with restricted access only to the GTLO as part of the Communities Team for the purpose of effective site management and management of the welfare of individuals.
+Records of contact and site issues are kept by the TVCO, these records are subject to the Data Protection Act and kept confidential with restricted access only to the TVCO as part of the Communities Team for the purpose of effective site management and management of the welfare of individuals.

-Experience to date suggests it is not realistic to set fixed timescales for the steps in the process and once it is decided to apply to the Court for possession of the land in order to evict occupants, it can take some weeks before the case is heard.
-If a court Bailiff is required to attend the site, this can take several additional weeks.
+Experience to date suggests it is not realistic to set fixed timescales for the steps in the process and once it is decided that a UE needs to be actioned to remove it, it can take some weeks before the case is heard using the legal route.
+Depending which legal route DCC decides to use, if a court Bailiff is required to attend the site, this can take several additional weeks.

 Eviction procedure